samcodes2/SQL-Queries/README.md

 --select *
 --from Customer

-select FirstName,LastName,Age
+select id,FirstName,LastName,Age
 from Customer
 where FirstName = 'Terry'
 and LastName = 'Fun'

 --ok let's keep going

-select FirstName,LastName,Age
+select id,FirstName,LastName,Age
 from Customer
 where FirstName = 'Terry'
 and LastName like 'Muffin%'
 --the '%' gives anything with 'Muffin'

-select FirstName,LastName,Age
+select id,FirstName,LastName,Age
 from Customer
 where FirstName = 'Terry'
 and LastName like 'Muffin_'